Non-equilibrium dynamics of charged dual-unitary circuits: Entanglement dynamics from non-charged-solvable states

 \subsubsection{Second phase of thermalisation}

-In Sec.~\ref{Sec:firstphase} we found that, for generic initial states, the R\'enyi-entropy growth at times $t < L_A/2$ is \be S^{(n)}_A(t)=2t\min(s^{{\rt}}_n,s^{{\lt}}_n)+o(t), \ee while in Sec.~\ref{GGEentanglement} we determined its asymptotic value to be \be S^{(n)}_A(t\gg L_A)=L_A\left(s^{{\rt}}_n+s^{{\lt}}_n\right). \ee These expressions coincide at $t=L_A/{2}$ \emph{only if} $s^{{\rt}}_n=s^{{\lt}}_n$ (e.g.\ for a solvable state on both sides), where we find a fast thermalisation process, concluded at the minimal possible time allowed by causality.
+In Sec.~\ref{Sec:firstphase} we found that, for generic initial states, the R\'enyi-entropy growth at times $t < L_A/2$ is, at leading order in $t$ \be S^{(n)}_A(t)=4t\min(s^{{\rt}}_n,s^{{\lt}}_n)+o(t), \ee while in Sec.~\ref{GGEentanglement} we determined its asymptotic value to be \be S^{(n)}_A(t\gg L_A)=L_A(s^{{\rt}}_n+s^{{\lt}}_n). \ee These expressions coincide at $t=L_A/{2}$ \emph{only if} $s^{{\rt}}_n=s^{{\lt}}_n$ (e.g.\ for a charged solvable state), where we find a fast thermalisation process, concluded at the minimal possible time allowed by causality.
 If this is not the case, we expect a second non-trivial phase of thermalisation.
 Let us now characterise this phase using the entanglement membrane approach: in the rest of the section we set $s^{{\rt}}_n<s^{{\lt}}_n$ for the calculations.

 We again consider the diagram in Eq.~\eqref{eq:rdm2} but now focus on the case of finite $t>{L}_A/{2}$ and set $t'=t-{L}_A/{2}$.
-We again insert a resolution of the identity in order to decompose the gates into chaotic blocks and then apply the membrane picture (cf.\ Eq.~\eqref{eq:6}).
+We again insert a resolution of the identity in order to decompose the gates into chaotic blocks and then apply the membrane picture (see Eq.~\eqref{eq:6}).
 Next we sum over several different strings, as indicated in Fig.~\ref{fig:domainconfig2ndphase}.
-Referring to the figure we have that only the $\boldsymbol {\alpha}$ and $\boldsymbol {\beta}$ strings contribute to a growth of entanglement, while the contribution from the others is constant and equal to the entanglement value at the end of the early time regime (cf.\ Sec.~\ref{Sec:firstphase}).
+Referring to the figure we have that only the $\boldsymbol {\alpha}$ and $\boldsymbol {\beta}$ strings contribute to a growth of entanglement, while the contribution from the others is constant and equal to the entanglement value at the end of the early time regime (see Sec.~\ref{Sec:firstphase}).
 The calculation is similar to those reported in the previous subsections and yields

 the sum in $x$ can be explicitly carried out but, since we are interested in the leading order, we ignore all the factors not scaling exponentially in $t'$ and obtain